I love the way he starts this article:

 The environment can represent time at multiple granularities, such as frames or event responses, to enable exploration across these meaningful chunks of execution.

 Again, this sounds to me like add-ons that the community could build given a really solid underlying structure.
-A structure that Conal Elliot would build.
+A structure that Conal Elliott would build.
 Perfect abstractions.

 I’m reading this essay in part in terms of a new programming environment for children that I’ve been thinking about recently.
 Sometimes I call it an FRP Scratch.
 It’s like Scratch but with a more functional reactive runtime, so as to enable time travel debugging and also a CycleJS-like diagram of the code.